 Annie-Laurie is an ASHI Certified Inspector (American Society of Home Inspectors).
-She is also the 2017-2019 President of NYSAHI (New York State Association of Home Inspectors), an Affiliate Member of GSAR (Greater Syracuse Association of Realtors), and a board member of the NYS Chapter of AARST (American Association of Radon Scientist and Technicians).
-She is also a member of WBOC (Women Business Opportunities Connection).
+She is also the 2017-2019 President of NYSAHI (New York State Association of Home Inspectors), an Affiliate Member of GSAR (Greater Syracuse Association of Realtors), and the treasurer of the NYS Chapter of AARST (American Association of Radon Scientist and Technicians).
+She is also a NYS Licensed Wildlife Rehab Specialist.
 Since 2013 she has published 5 books.

 Annie-Laurie Hunter founded Ardent Home Inspections in 2004.
 The company was licensed on January 1, 2006, the first day of Licensing by the State of New York.
 Ardent Home Inspections performs residential home inspections for people buying or selling a house in the Central New York Area.